shaspitz/ride/readme.md

 Focuses on the business logic for such an idea, with the assumption that a [proof-of-location](https://tokens-economy.gitbook.io/consensus/chain-based-proof-of-capacity-space/dynamic-proof-of-location) like system would be implemented elsewhere.

 ## Application CLI Commands (WIP)
+Below are some example CLI commands for the ride daemon.
+Important functionality is included in ```/scripts```.

 ```
 rided tx ride request-ride "some dest" "some other dest" 50 5 5 --from alice --gas auto
 ```